 Dexamethasone 6 mg once daily for up to 10 days will be given as bolus injection.
-At sites where dexamethasone is not available, we will allow the use of betamethasone 6 mg daily for up to 10 days given as bolus injection.

 Outcomes

 The primary outcome is days alive without life support (invasive mechanical ventilation, circulatory support, or renal replacement therapy) at day 28.
 Secondary outcomes are serious adverse reactions (new episode of septic shock, invasive fungal infection, clinically important gastrointestinal bleeding, or anaphylactic reaction to dexamethasone) at day 28; days alive without life support at day 90; days alive and out of hospital at day 90; all-cause mortality at day 28, day 90 and 180 days; and health-related quality of life at 180 days.